skryl/obsidian-limitless/README.md

 - Use the command palette (Ctrl/Cmd+P) and search for "Limitless: Sync Lifelogs"

 ### Force Sync
-If you need to re-sync all your lifelogs and overwrite existing daily notes:
+If you need to re-sync all your lifelogs from a specific date:
 1. Go to Settings > Community plugins > Limitless > Settings
+2. Optional: Change the Start Date to choose when to begin the sync
-2. Click the "Force Sync" button
+3. Click the "Force Sync" button
-3. Confirm the warning prompt
+4. Confirm the warning prompt

+This operation doesn't reset your last sync timestamp, allowing you to do a historical data backfill without disrupting your regular sync schedule.

 ### Monitoring Sync Progress
 During sync operations, a progress bar in the settings tab shows: